EvanGCowan/configure-ad/README.md

 <img width="1195" alt="Screenshot 2023-08-21 at 3 33 54 PM" src="https://github.com/EvanGCowan/configure-ad/assets/142631599/d2912537-f7d6-4e71-ac0f-3a04ca804874">
 </p>
 <p>
-From the clients computer, I user command prompt to check network connectivity to the domain controller and see that will not connect.
+From the clients computer, I use command prompt to check network connectivity to the domain controller and see that will not connect.
 </p>
 <br />